 It would be easy to point the finger at China, USA and India which were responsible for 66% of that increase but we would simply be pointing the finger back at ourselves since China and the USA are the two largest manufacturers of the world and account for 40% of manufacturing output: If consumers want it, they produce it.
 Interestingly, this highest increase in consumption came about during tepid GDP growth and an increase in energy prices.
 The best hypothesis of what happened is well summarized by Mr. Dudley:

 BP’s economics team estimate that much of the rise in energy growth last year can be traced back to weather-related effects, as families and businesses increased their demand for cooling and heating in response to an unusually large number of hot and cold days.

 We cannot put the lives of everything on earth at risk with empty words devoid of any meaningful actions.
-When we are being lectured on our inactions by the CEO of a major oil corporation we know we have failed in major ways.
-Since we are bias against the suffering of all animals, including human animals, we will let BP’s CEO continue the lecture and explain the concern in his own words:
+When we are being lectured about our inactions by the CEO of a major oil corporation we know we have failed in major ways.
+Since we are biased against the suffering of all animals, including human animals, we will let BP’s CEO continue the lecture and explain the concern in his own words: